 UON is committed to an equitable workplace, to building capacity for female staff and working towards equal representation across the organisation.

-- create an inclusive and equitable organisational culture
+- Foster an inclusive and equitable organisational culture

-- attract and retain more women in underrepresented areas
+- Attract and retain more women in under-represented areas (STEMM)

 Faculty Gender Equity Plans